 The Art Cellar carries a wide variety of fine art, graphic art, media art, and computer supplies at very competitive prices.
 The Art Cellar is a nonprofit college store, owned and operated by the college.
 Any profits made are contributed to the student scholarship fund.
-For hours, announcements, and product information, please find the Art Cellar at artcellarblog.wordpress.com.
+For hours, announcements, and product information, please see the Art Cellar resource page.
 Course textbook information can be found at my.mcad.edu under the Registration tab.